Quini: Kidnapping

 On 1 March 1981, after scoring twice for Barcelona in a 6–0 home victory over Hércules CF, Quini was kidnapped by two men at gunpoint, being forced into a van.
 After many developments and 25 days – during this time, Barcelona could only amass one draw in four games, eventually losing the title race – he was rescued unharmed, upon cooperation between the Spanish and Swiss law enforcement agencies.

 It was subsequently speculated that Quini developed Stockholm syndrome, since he decided not to press charges against his kidnappers and never claimed his personal damages award of 5 million pesetas.

 International career

 Quini made his debut for Spain on 28 October 1970, in a friendly in Zaragoza with Greece: having played the second half, he scored in a 2–1 win.

 With a total of 35 caps and eight goals, Quini participated in two FIFA World Cups, 1978 and 1982, as well as UEFA Euro 1980.
 He could only find the net once in all those competitions (at Euro '80), and the nation suffered a 2–1 loss against Belgium.

 Personal life

 Quini's younger brother, Jesús, was also a footballer.
 A goalkeeper, he too spent several years with Sporting.
 With 763 appearances between the siblings in La Liga, they ranked second in this reckoning behind Julio and Patxi Salinas at the time of their retirement.

-In 2008, Quini overcame a throat cancer.
+In 2008, Quini overcame throat cancer.
 On 29 April 2016, the Town Hall of Gijón named him adoptive son of the city.